Ode to Boy

-"Ode to Boy" is a song by British synthpop duo Yazoo.
+"Ode to Boy" is a song by English synth-pop duo Yazoo.
 Originally the B-side to their 1982 hit "The Other Side of Love", it was later included on their second and final studio album You and Me Both in 1983.
 Whereas Yazoo's version is a sparse atmospheric track with synths and percussion, vocalist Alison Moyet later recorded her own version of the song in an uptempo indie-rock style for her 1994 album Essex.

 Yazoo version

-"Ode to Boy" was originally recorded in 1982 and appeared as the B-Side to Yazoo's 1982 non-album single "The Other Side of Love".
+"Ode to Boy" was originally recorded in 1982 and appeared as the B-side to Yazoo's 1982 non-album single "The Other Side of Love".
 It then appeared as an album track on the duo's You and Me Both album.
 The song was produced by Yazoo and Eric Radcliffe.
 Speaking of the song to Record Mirror in 1983, Moyet revealed: "[it] started being of someone I knew, but ended up being more of a poetic exercise".
 Moyet later revealed the song was about her bandmate Vince Clarke.
 Later recalling the song's writing and development in 2016, she said: "It was written, as all my guitar songs are written, fast.
 It was made slower for Yazoo."